KubbaK/KubbaK/README.md

 ### Hi there 👋

 I am Kuba Kryk, aspiring young programmer, interested in IT trends, currently focused on developing front-end skills.
 I am actively looking for my first job in the industry.
-I am open to contacts and ready to learn some new staff!
+I am open to contacts and ready to learn some new stuff!

 ## Skills